-After that I got into these series of startups and since then I’ve been involved in fifteen.
-I’ve been really fortunate to build some as part of a team, on some I’ve been a board member, some I’ve been an investor and some I’ve been an advisor, it just took off from there.
-I’ve been so lucky to meet incredible people in startups across Australia, Asia, the US, Europe and across the world.
+After that, I got into a series of startups.
+Since then, I’ve been involved in fifteen.
+I’ve been really fortunate to build some as part of a team, a board member, an investor and an advisor - it just took off from there.
+I’ve been so lucky to meet incredible people in startups across Australia, Asia, the US, Europe and the world.

 What I see on a much shorter scale is the next three, six, nine or twelve months.
-I would like to think that MyPass will grow, we’ll continue to develop the product and expand on our amazing team, we’ll continue to expand our services and solutions, that we’ll build a fantastic brand, that people will love working for us, that customers will love using the product, that investors will want to come on-board.
-I’d like to think all these positive things although I’m sure there’ll be some challenges and issues we’ll have to work through as well.
-I’m not sure of the exact outcome but I know themes and they’ll be growth, success, expansions, people, challenges, solving problems.
-In the short-term I see us becoming bigger, better, having more customers, more people, a fantastic culture, being a great place to work with kick-ass cool software.
+I would like to think that MyPass® will grow.
+We’ll continue to develop the product and expand on our amazing team.
+We’ll continue to expand our services and solutions.
+We’ll build a fantastic brand, people will love working for us, customers will love using the product, and investors will want to come on board.
+I’d like to think of all these positive things although I’m sure there’ll be some challenges and issues we’ll have to work through as well.
+I’m not sure of the exact outcome but I know themes and they’ll be growth, success, expansions, people, challenges, and solving problems.
+In the short-term, I see us becoming bigger, better, having more customers, more people, a fantastic culture, and a great place to work with kick-ass cool software.
 That’s what I want to help make happen.

 For investors, I’d say what an incredible investment opportunity, because I really think it is.
-We have this massive global market, not a whole lot of competition, I don’t think anyone sees the market in the way Matt does.
+We have this massive global market and not a whole lot of competition.
+I don’t think anyone sees the market in the way Matt does.

 For employees, I’d say what an incredible company to join and what an amazing impact you can have with a fantastic team.

 For customers, it’s a fantastic product to use. it’s enjoyable, it’s simple and it’s powerful.